 The Bishopric of Chur

 The early Middle Ages (5th-10th centuries) were crucial centuries in the history of Raetia.
-The creation of Churrätien and Medieval and modern Graubünden (1524-1803-1815) took place in this period.
+The creation of Churrätien and Medieval and modern Graubünden (1524-1803-1815) occurred in this period.

 The transition from Roman rule to the Middle Ages was a long process.
 The political structures, the social, economic and linguistic conditions, the ecclesiastical and cultural situation and the geographical orientation changed.

 In the first half of the 4th century, the Roman province of Raetia was divided into the provinces of Raetia prima (Capital Curia (Chur) and Raetia seconda (capital Augst).